Hazegard/Goauld-doc/content/en/02-agent/01-tunnels.md

 ### Flags

-- `--dns-server`: the servers used as recursive DNS resolvers to reach the DNS server.
-If the goauld server is directly reachable, it is possible to add it.
+- `--dns-server`: DNS resolvers used to reach the Goauld DNS server.
+Optionally includes the Goauld server itself if directly reachable.
-  - The special value `system` allows to automatically add the detected system DNS servers to the list.
+  - The special value `system` automatically adds detected system DNS servers to the list.
 - `--dns-domain`: the domain on which DNS queries are performed

 > [!NOTE]
-> A short domain name allows to add more data in the queries, which could result in improving the speed
+> Shorter domain names allow more payload data per query, improving throughput.

-- `--custom-dns-command`: in some context, the DNS queries are not feasible directly, but system commands such as `Resolve-DnsName` are still allowed to perform DNS queries.
+- `--custom-dns-command`: in some cases, the DNS queries are not feasible directly, but system commands such as `Resolve-DnsName` are still allowed to perform DNS queries.
 When this flag is used, the provided command is executed for each DNS query.
 The command is responsible for performing the DNS query, and parsing the DNS response and returning the response as raw bytes.

 {{< tabpane text=true >}}
 {{% tab header="PowerShell" %}}